All Episodes

-The court's action issued without comment today leaves in place rulings that the tobacco industry did illegally conceal the dangers of smoking for decades, but it also prevents the regime from trying to extract billions of dollars more from big tobacco, either in past profits or to fund a national campaign to curb smoking.
+The court's action issued without comment today leaves in place rulings that the tobacco industry did illegally conceal the dangers of smoking for decades, but, but, it also prevents the regime from trying to extract billions of dollars more from big tobacco, either in past profits or to fund a national campaign to curb smoking.

-So the Supreme Court of the United States told the regime no slush fund from big tobacco.
+So the Supreme Court of the United States told the regime, no slush fund from big tobacco.

 You ain't getting it.

-The appeal was signed by Elena Kagan, the solicitor general, a couple of months before Obama nominated her to the Supreme Court.
+The appeal was signed by Elena Kagan, the Solicitor General, a couple of months before Obama nominated her to the Supreme Court.

 So she got slam-dunked again.